BODY DATA LOOP 我記得住機器記住我記住的

 is a live performance and installation work, the result of 3 years of artistic exchange between Australia and Taiwan.
 It will have a preview performance at DOME 2.0, onsite at Taiwan Contemporary Culture Lab in Taipei (Nov 15) before its premiere season opens at U108 at National Taiwan Museum of Fine Arts in Taichung (Nov 23 and 24).
 The standalone installation work will continue for the rest of the year following these live performances.

-Body-Data Loop is a choreography of combined bodies – interpolated into data points and mediated via the context of performance installation.
+BODY DATA LOOP is a choreography of combined bodies – interpolated into data points and mediated via the context of performance installation.
 The artists work to dissolve the boundaries between each other using digital and cultural technologies including language and dance, telecommunications and projection, incantation and togetherness.
 Their live performances leave shadows in the installation artwork – residue of an uncanny movement logic – the result of a Body-Data-Body-Data-Body-Data… LOOP.
 Through repetition the uncanny becomes normalised, familiar and reassuring, pluralism is now the default.
 The time before and during and after corporal presence is emptied of value hierarchy.
 We are now ever-present, our collective memory is outsourced, we are held by the machine – a collapse of time and space and corporeal self.

 This show is the culmination of many years of artist exchange partnership between Critical Path Sydney and Taiwan Contemporary Culture Lab – 臺灣當代文化實驗場 Taipei.
 As well as the Cultural Division of the Taipei Economic and Cultural Office in Sydney, Australia under the name “2022-2024 Taiwan and Australia Choreography and Technology Exchange Program.“